chantastic/minions.css/README.markdown

 ## prior art

 * [tachyons](http://tachyons.io/) - This is the first library I'd seen that went completely down the rabbit-hole of Atomic CSS with media-queries.
-* [gravatons](http://jxnblk.com/gravitons/) - Brent's projects are some of my favorite on the internet.
-Gravatons and [basscss](http://www.basscss.com/) make an elegant and minimal framework.
+* [gravitons](http://jxnblk.com/gravitons/) - Brent's projects are some of my favorite on the internet.
+Gravitons and [basscss](http://www.basscss.com/) make an elegant and minimal framework.

 ### experimentation